On Such a Full Sea: Plot summary

 After some time passes, Quig needs to travel through the barren Northeast to get medicine for Sewey.
 He takes Fan with them, and Fan bonds with Quig over driving lessons.
 Fan learns about the death of Quig's wife and daughter that lead him to leave his Charter village and create the Smokes.
 After a car accident, they seek shelter with the Nickelmans, a family performing troupe who decide that they want Fan to stay with them.
 The Nickelmans drug Quig and attempt to gut him, but they manage to narrowly escape.
 Ultimately, they reach the Charter village of Seneca, and Fan becomes an indentured servant to Mister Leo and Miss Cathy after Quig trades her for needed medicine.
-Mister Leo rapes Fan, and Miss Cathy attacks him, leaving Mister Leo with brain damage.
+Mister Leo attempts to rape Fan, and Miss Cathy attacks him, leaving Mister Leo with brain damage.
 Miss Cathy decides to keep Fan with the seven Asian girls she keeps in her chambers.

 The other girls kept by Miss Cathy want to help Fan escape, so two of them poison themselves.
 Fan leaves with Vik, the doctor who comes to treat the girls who develop botulism as a result of their efforts.
 Vik takes Fan to a party where she meets Betty and Oliver.
 After deciding to leave the party with them, she finds out that Oliver is her older brother, Liwei, who tested out of B-Mor.
 He now works at as a medical researcher trying to cure the C-illness that plagues the population.
 He shares that Reg was taken by a pharmaceutical company because he is free of C, the disease that plagues everyone in the world of the novel.
 It is also revealed that Fan is pregnant with Reg's child, and Liwei decides that he will sell Fan to a pharmaceutical company because the baby could inherit Reg's C-free status.
 After learning of Liwei's plans, Betty works with Vik to rescue Fan from her brother, and the novel ends as they escape.